New York Railroad Laborer Injury Lawyer

 If you were recently injured while working on a railroad, or if you have suffered from a work-related disease, like cancer, retaining a New York railroad laborer injury lawyer may be crucial to effectively pursuing compensation for your damages.
 FELA claims work differently than other types of personal injury cases, and without guidance from a seasoned railroad injury attorney, you may have a lot of trouble getting all the compensation you may need and deserve.

-Filing a FELA Claim Following a Railroad Injury
+Are There Any Disadvantages to Filing a FELA Claim Following a Railroad Injury?

 Compared to traditional workers’ compensation, the Federal Employers Liability Act has both advantages and disadvantages.
 One of the most noticeable disadvantages to FELA claims is that railroad employers do not automatically assume liability for workplace accidents.
 Instead, injured laborers must establish that their accident stemmed, at least in part, from their employer’s negligence in order for their FELA claim to proceed.